ideate-hunt/CAM/README.md

 with the Rhino and SolidWorks installations, but for now this can be installed as needed by individual students.

-RhinoCAM and VisualCAM share a common CAM platform, and so the actual post-processor files may possibly be identical between the two products.
+RhinoCAM and VisualCAM share a common CAM platform from [MecSoft](https://mecsoft.com/), and so the post-processor and tool files are shared between the two.

 notes on file types
 -------------------